Nat Temple Page

 Roberta Moore writes:

 Some ten years ago I was lining up a band for our ruby wedding anniversary party in the Pump Room, Bath, and called Nat Temple.
 I said: “I want everyone to dance all night.”
 He replied: “Darling, if they don’t dance, you don’t pay!”
-So I took him on.

 Well, with the band's great repertoire of swing and golden oldies, plus Nat’s witty repartee, we all danced and laughed the night away.
 At 2am, as he wanted the cash, Nat Temple said: “So everything’s all right then, darling!”
 He had well earned every penny, and our great affection and respect.